StrongMind/culture/recruit/data-director.md

 ## 📦 Submission

-Please submit your completed exercise to **[insert submission instructions here]** within **[insert number of days]** of receiving this prompt.
+Please submit your completed exercise to [recruiter@strongmind.com](mailto:recruiter@strongmind.com) with the subject “Director of Data Science and Analytics - Your Name".
 Reach out if you need additional time — we’re happy to accommodate where possible.

 ---